aphan1um/cloud63/ansible/README.md

 ***host_vars/nectar.yaml***: Template for creating the VM instances, security groups and volumes.
 This can be modified to allow as many instances with differing purposes to be created.

-You may need to edit this file if the name of your key-pair you are going to use has a differing name than one mentioned in the file.
+You may need to edit this file if the name of your key-pair to be used has a differing name than one mentioned in the YAML file.

 Example of a custom VM instance setup:
 ```